frederic-perez/AmE-dictionary/data/idioms.md

 __pure and simple__ :two: Essentially or fundamentally so, without exaggeration or elaboration. _I was a political casualty, pure and simple._
 __push (one’s) buttons__
 __push back__ :three::hammer:
+__push the boundaries of (something)__ To act in a way that challenges established, expected, or accepted norms. _The most famous and influential performers tend to push the boundaries in everything from their lyrics to their clothing._
 __push the envelope__ :six: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
 __push up the daisies__
 __push your buttons__